gbgbgb8/dadlibs/recipe.md

 ---

-Now, following the recipe above, here's a sample `story02.json` for your game:
+Now, following the recipe above, here's a sample `story02.json` for the game:

 ```json
 {